renatoviolin/T5-paraphrase-generation/README.md

 # Paraphrase generation using T5 model
 Simple application using T5 base model fine tuned in Quora Question Pairs to generate paraphased questions.

-This repository is based on the work from [@ramsrigouthamg](https://github.com/ramsrigouthamg/Paraphrase-any-question-with-T5-Text-To-Text-Transfer-Transformer-) wich explain very well how to fine tune the model.
+This repository is based on the work from [@ramsrigouthamg](https://github.com/ramsrigouthamg/Paraphrase-any-question-with-T5-Text-To-Text-Transfer-Transformer-) which explain very well how to fine tune the model.

 ### Application